 Shipyards and Prime Contractor.
-The Puget Sound Naval Shipyard (PSNSY) at Bremerton, WA, was assigned to do the refuelings and conversions of SSBNs 726 and 727, while the Norfolk Naval Shipyard (NNSY) at Norfolk, VA, was assigned to do the refuelings and conversions of SSBNs 728 and 729.
-General Dynamics' Electric Boat Division (GD/EB) of Groton, CT and Quonset Point, RI, the designer and builder of all 18 Tridents, is the prime contractor for the program.
+The refuelings and conversions were performed by the Puget Sound Naval Shipyard (PSNSY) at Bremerton, WA SSBNs 726 and 727) and the Norfolk Naval Shipyard (NNSY) at Norfolk, VA (SSBNs 728 and 729).
+General Dynamics' Electric Boat Division (GD/EB) of Groton, CT, and Quonset Point, RI, the designer and builder of all 18 Tridents, is the prime contractor for the program.
 GD/EB is the conversion execution integrator for all four boats and is managing the completion of conversion construction activities.

 Arms Control and "Phantom Warhead" Issue.
 On May 13, 2002, the Administration announced that it had reached an agreement with Russia on a new strategic nuclear arms treaty that would require each side to reduce down to 1,700 to 2,200 strategic nuclear warheads by 2012.
-The agreement appears to resolve, from the
+The agreement appears to resolve, from the U.S. perspective at least, a potential issue regarding the counting of "phantom" strategic nuclear warheads on converted Trident SSGNs.11